vipuldholetar/pdsnd_github/README.md

 - According to the input the code will import the data and will provide information by computing descriptive statistics.

 ### Files used
+# Below files are used to analyze data in this project.
 chicago.csv
 new_york_city.csv
 washington.csv